 Virtual Reality in Home Design

-Until recently, it was a challenge for clients to look at 2D drawings of their future home and understand, much less visualize, that space.
+Until recently, it was a challenge for clients to look at 2D drawings of their future home and understand, much less visualize that space.
 For many, it was a matter of blind trust that everything would work out and look good.
 And it would.
 At times during the design and construction phase, though it was almost like the clients and the architect/construction team were speaking two different languages.
 Now because of Virtual Reality in home design, we can all share the language of architecture.

 To some degree, clients understand images like models and renderings.
 But more recently, with the fees being compressed due to economic circumstances, people are sensitive to how much they are paying and there is less emphasis on models and hiring an artist.
 So now, rather than hire an artist, clients want the drawings to get a permit.

 What does a house look like?
 In a traditional practice, it’s an “elevation.”
 Architectural drawings are notoriously flat and we do a lot to illustrate what that will translate to.
 Yet the simple translation into a “perspective view” is still lacking.
 It is commonly understood that the value of a single image is worth ten thousand words.
-When animated, a one minute animation (at 30 frames per second) is like eighteen million words –– but even this is what the architect wants the client to see and may end up highlighting only the most powerful views.
+When animated, a one-minute animation (at 30 frames per second) is like eighteen million words –– but even this is what the architect wants the client to see and may end up highlighting only the most powerful views.
 When we give access to the VR world, clients explore and find the areas that are interesting to them.
 3D fleshes out the areas they’ve agreed to but didn’t understand.

 VR is better for the architect, too, because the possibilities are limitless when we enable the perspective to be guided by the viewer.
 We can build an understanding even further by giving an environmental perspective.
 For example, a typical rendering shows a house on a sunny day; but in reality, it’s going to rain, it’s going to snow.
 Weather variations are omitted in most design scenarios.
 Clients can actually choose those different perspectives.
 As a result, they emotionally engage with the project.
 When it becomes theirs in this way, they know they have to have it.

 Ask your architect how they plan to communicate your design with you.
 A virtual reality architect will typically use tools like Building Information Modeling (BIM) the next evolution of CAD.
-We use a package called ArchiCAD by Graphisoft as our BIM solution.
-To learn more about how we can help with your project, please visit our Resources page for useful tools to get you started.
+We use a package called ArchiCAD (Graphisoft.com/us) by Graphisoft as our BIM solution.
+To learn more about how we can help with your project, please visit our Free Home Design Resources page for useful tools to get you started.